 - Multiple views of the same finger must appear together in the template.

-- Field QALGO was added.
+- Fields QVENDOR and QALGO were added.

 - Minutia type (MINTYPE) "other" was replaced with type "either".